-All staff at The Holy Spirt are aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
+All staff at The Holy Spirit School are aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
 The school's Whistleblowing Policy is there to support and aid them in these circumstances.
-The whistleblowing policy is shared with all staff, volunteers and governors at induction, and available to all and can be located on the school website, paper copies are also available on request.
+The whistleblowing policy is shared with all staff, volunteers and governors at induction, and available to all at the front office.